Wiibleyde/tp-b2-linux/TP3/README.md

 ## Installation

-To install the app, you need to have python3 installed on your machine.
+To install the app, you need to have python3 and docker installed on your machine.

 Then, you need to install the requirements using the following command: